lbruton/PreciousMetalInventoryTool/docs/API_INTEGRATION.md

 ## API Key Management

-The metals.dev API key (`SD92QFY7UJFZYSPGWRSA540PGWRSA`) is stored securely in the WordPress plugin configuration, not in the client-side application.
+The metals.dev API key (`YOUR_API_KEY_HERE`) is stored securely in the WordPress plugin configuration, not in the client-side application.
 This prevents exposure of the API key in the browser.

 ## WordPress Plugin